matias-ceau/scripts/docs/scripts/count_tokens_with_tiktoken.py.md

 #### Overview

-This script is designed to count the number of tokens in a given text file using the Tiktoken library, which is tailored for working with OpenAI's GPT models.
-It reads the content of the specified file, encodes the text into tokens according to the GPT-4 model's tokenization scheme, and then returns the total number of tokens.
-This can be particularly useful for developers working with language models, as token limits often dictate API usage and model responses.
+This Python script counts the number of tokens in a specified text file using the `tiktoken` library, which is designed for tokenization in models such as OpenAI's GPT.
+It utilizes the encoding for the "gpt-4o" model to ensure accurate token counts.

-The key function in the script is `count_tokens`, which performs the following:
+The main functionalities of the script include:
-1. Opens the specified file and reads its content.
-2. Utilizes the `tiktoken` library to retrieve the appropriate encoding for the "gpt-4o" model.
+- Reading the content of a file.
+- Tokenizing the entire text based on the specified model encoding.
-3. Encodes the text and returns the number of tokens generated.
+- Returning the total number of tokens counted.

+The script is structured to provide a command-line interface where users can easily input the path of the target text file.

 ---